 If an employee has been given too much access, then ‘data leakage’ can occur.
 This is when an application (such as a database query) can literally return more confidential data than what the employee needs to have or know.
 An LDAP Virtual Directory greatly minimizes this security risk by only allowing the employee to access this confidential data when and where it is needed.
 In other words, data is not reproduced multiple times throughout the business.

-The Virtual Identity Server™ (VIS™), deployed as an LDAP proxy server provides the needed protection, firewall authentication and security for Active Directory.
+The Optimal IdM Virtual Identity Server™ (VIS), deployed as an LDAP firewall proxy server provides the needed protection, firewall authentication, and security for Active Directories.

 Yes, VIS supports Kerberos, NTLM and Negotiate as authentication options on both the listing side as well as the back-end connection sides.